bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		1 is even

-Function types can be seen as a way to _abstract_ over functions and see it as a member of a _function family_.
+Function types can be seen as a way to _abstract_ over functions and see it as a member of a _function type family_.
 This kind of abstraction can also be made first class as operations will shortly show.

 ### Partial Application